nightrunner91/nightvue/README.md

   'black':     #000000
 );
 ```
 Working with the standard color library is not always convenient and appropriate.
-As a rule, projects use a set of semantically named colors compiled from a library.
+Usually, delevlopers use a set of semantically named colors compiled from a library.
 The `$theme-colors` map lists such colors and is also located in the `_varaibles.scss` file.
 By default, it describes the widely used scheme of 8 colors.
-You can rename them, delete them or add new ones.
 ```
 $theme-colors: (
   'primary':    map-get($colors, 'purple'),